Heroin Addiction: Signs

 Choosing the right level of care is essential for your recovery.
 Certain programs are designed to treat certain severities of addiction.
 Consider the following:

-• Medical detox: This is ideal for ridding your body of heroin so you can begin to heal your brain, your body, and your life.
+• Medical detox: This is essential for safely removing heroin from your body so you can begin to heal your brain, body, and life.

 • Inpatient treatment: This program lets you focus solely on treatment and receive therapy and support in a safe, supportive environment.